RWS/tridion-docs-api-docs/apiconcepts/Tridion_Docs_15.1/overview.md

 ## [Content Manager Web Services API](https://docs.rws.com/TridionDocs15.1/WebServicesAPI) ##
 This section contains information for developers to develop applications on top of the Content Manager Web Services API.

-Only described API classes and functions are supported and can be used.
-Do not use any other API function, because they are subject to change.
+You can only use the API classes and functions that are available from this page.
+Any other API functions are subject to change and not supported externally, so you should not not use them.

 ## PowerShell modules